geoffparker11/LunchAndLearn/README.md

 =============
 Modified readme

-A sandbox for a handson workshop
+A sandbox for a hands-on workshop